+uca Page

-A. Two Stage Thermostat 11 B. Single Stage Thermostat 1.
+A. Two Stage Thermostat 11

+B. Single Stage Thermostat 1.
 Operate on First Stage Heat Only 2.
-Operate on Second Stage Heat Only 12 C. Building Controller Connections - Heating (Using Non-Powered Contacts) 1.
+Operate on Second Stage Heat Only 12

+C. Building Controller Connections - Heating (Using Non-Powered Contacts) 1.
 Operate on First Stage Heat Only 2.
-Operate on Second Stage Heat Only 12 3.
-Operate Both Stages of Heat 13
+Operate on Second Stage Heat Only 12

+3. Operate Both Stages of Heat 13

-WARNING Electrical Shock Hazard
+Electrical Shock Hazard

-- Disconnect the heater's electrical supply before interconnecting the control. - Failure to disconnect the electrical supply will result in electrical shock. - Electrical shock will cause severe injury or death.
+- Disconnect the heater's electrical supply before interconnecting the control. - n Failure to disconnect the electrical supply will result in electrical shock. - n Electrical shock will cause severe injury or death.

 The GreenGro incorporates a manual heat - vent switch.
 When in the 'heat' position, the heater operates normally.
 When in the 'vent' position, the heater fan operates continuously.
 In the 'vent' mode, the heater then supplements or provides air circulation within the greenhouse.
 This heat - vent capability can be controlled by a building controller.
-Before connecting to a building controller for the heat - vent function become familiar with the heater's electrical connection diagram.
-See diagram within this manual or on the heater.
-Refer to the index below for specific wiring interconnection options for the heat - vent capability.
-Note: when controlling the heat - vent position with a building controller, if the building controller is in the 'vent' position it must allow sufficient time for the fan to come to a complete stop before switching to the 'heat' mode.
+Before connecting to a building controller, become familiar with the heater's electrical connection diagram.
+See diagrams in this manual or on the heater.

+When controlling the heat - vent position with a building controller, if the building controller is in the 'vent' position it must allow sufficient time for the fan to come to a complete stop before switching to the 'heat' mode.